mks1313/project-3-server/README.md

-# 🍽️ Restaurant Web Application Backend mern project "Nyam Nyam".
+# 🍽️ Restaurant Web Application Backend - MERN Project "Nyam Nyam"

-This is the backend component of the Restaurant Web Application project.
+This is the backend component of the Restaurant Web Application project, named "Nyam Nyam."
 It is built using Express.js and provides the API and business logic required for managing restaurants, users, and reviews.

 ## 🌟 Project Overview